路漫漫其修远兮分享 http://blog.sciencenet.cn/u/zhpd55 追求科学,勇于探索,苦海无涯,愿作小舟。

 Physicists from the ATLAS experiment at CERN have found the first direct evidence of high energy light-by-light scattering, a very rare process in which two photons – particles of light – interact and change direction.
 The result, published today in Nature Physics, confirms one of the oldest predictions of quantum electrodynamics (QED).

-"This is a milestone result: the first direct evidence of light interacting with itself at high energy," says Dan Tovey(University of Sheffield), ATLAS Physics Coordinator.
+"This is a milestone result: the first direct of light interacting with itself at high energy," says Dan Tovey(University of Sheffield), ATLAS Physics Coordinator.
 "This phenomenon is impossible in classical theories of electromagnetism; hence this result provides a sensitive test of our understanding of QED, the quantum theory of electromagnetism."

 Direct evidence for light-by-light scattering at high energy had proven elusive for decades – until the Large Hadron Collider's second run began in 2015.
-As the accelerator collided lead ions at unprecedented collision rates, obtaining evidence for light-by-light scattering became a real possibility.
+As the accelerator collided at unprecedented rates, obtaining evidence for light-by-light scattering became a real possibility.
 "This measurement has been of great interest to the heavy-ion and high-energy physics communities for several years, as calculations from several groups showed that we might achieve a significant signal by studying lead-ion collisions in Run 2," says Peter Steinberg (Brookhaven National Laboratory), ATLAS Heavy Ion Physics Group Convener.

 Heavy-ion collisions provide a uniquely clean environment tostudy light-by-light scattering.
 As bunches of lead ions are accelerated, an enormous flux of surrounding photons is generated.
 When ions meet at the centre of the ATLAS detector, very few collide, yet their surrounding photons can interact and scatter off one another.
 These interactions are known as 'ultra-peripheral collisions'.